 Upcycled bench with Marimekko decoupage

-Nothing makes me smile more than when a visiting relative brings a pile of their old jeans and sweaters (forget the bottle of wine) to upcycle.
+Nothing makes me smile more than when a relative brings a pile of old jeans (forget the bottle of wine).
 Denim is such a robust material and comes in lovely shades of indigo.
 It’s such fun to repurpose.

 Whether it’s to upcycle an old worn chair by reupholstering it in denim, make new pillows, planters or even cute dog toys, no part of a pair of jeans is safe.
 The seams, hems, pockets and scraps get crafted with.